-The mission of the Department of Communication Disorders and Special Education is to prepare future clinicians, educators, leaders, researchers and policy makers serving individuals having developmental, intellectual, emotional, and communication disabilities and disorders, and to serve as an exemplary center for educational and clinical research and practice in the disciplines preparing these professionals.
+The Department of Communication Disorders and Special Education (CDSE) prepares future clinicians, educators, leaders, researchers and policy makers to serve individuals with developmental, intellectual, emotional, and communication disabilities.
+It also serves as an exemplary center for educational and clinical research and practice in the disciplines preparing these professionals.

-In addition, the department has initiated a special education distance learning endorsement program (CSEEP) funded through a grant from the Virginia Department of Education.
-To accomplish the objectives of this grant, a collaborative network has been developed among school divisions, state-operated programs, the Virginia Department of Education and Old Dominion University.
-Another statewide project, the Training and Technical Assistance Consortium (T-TAC), is housed in the Child Study Center.
-This program was designed to improve services to preschool children with disabilities in Virginia and is one of five regional centers that provide field based technical assistance directly to the persons requesting assistance, such as training seminars, consultation and demonstration.
+In addition, CDSE sponsors a special education distance learning endorsement program (CSEEP) funded through a grant from the Virginia Department of Education (VDOE).
+To accomplish the objectives of this grant, a collaborative network has been developed among school divisions, state-operated programs, the VDOE and ODU.
+Another statewide project, the Training and Technical Assistance Consortium (T-TAC), improves services to preschool children with disabilities in Virginia and is one of five regional centers that provide field-based technical assistance directly to the persons requesting assistance, such as training seminars, consultation and demonstration.

 The Speech and Hearing clinic provides diagnostic and therapy services for adults and children with speech, language, and hearing disorders.

 The Oral Preschool program is a unique educational setting for young children with hearing loss.